precice/elmer-adapter/Partitioned_Heat_Conduction/Neumann_Participant/README.md

 # Generating Mesh Files
 It can be done in 2 ways
-* using ElmerGrid : just type ElmerGrid 14 2 Reference_Problem.msh and the mesh files will be generated in a seperate folder under same name
+* using ElmerGrid : just type ElmerGrid 14 2 Neumann_Participant.msh and the mesh files will be generated in a seperate folder under same name
 * using ElmerGUI  : open the msh file in ElmerGUI, define problem, save the project and generate .sif file, the mesh files will be generated in the location defined in the model/setup under MeshDB parameter.
 For more information please refer to ElmerGUI Tutorials http://www.nic.funet.fi/pub/sci/physics/elmer/doc/ElmerTutorials.pdf